✓ Updated March 2026

 Frequently Asked Questions

-When's the absolute best time to visit Philadelphia to catch the fall foliage and avoid the biggest crowds?
+When's the absolute best time to visit Philadelphia if I want to experience the city like a local?

-Beyond the Liberty Bell and Independence Hall, what's a must-see historical spot that most tourists miss?
+Beyond Independence Hall and the Liberty Bell, what's a 'must-see' that most tourists miss?

-Are there any local customs or etiquette I should be aware of, especially when dining?
+Are there any local customs or etiquette I should be aware of, especially when dining or interacting with locals?

 What is the cheapest month to visit Philadelphia, USA?